HippoCampusRobotics/fav_docs/_sources/assignment3.rst.txt

 We are not actually using simulated camera images and running the AprilTag algorithm in simulation.
 Rather, we have written a Gazebo Plugin that simulates the range measurements to the four given anchors.
 This has the benefit of reducing the computational burden.

-The range sensor plugin has a few parameters we encourage you to play with.
+This range sensor plugin has a few parameters we encourage you to play with.
 In the :code:`bluerov_sim` package you can find the \*.sdf file defining our BlueROV2 model for Gazebo: :code:`models/uuv_bluerov2_heavy/uuv_bluerov2_heavy.sdf`

 The range sensor plugin parameters can be found here: